Charge and Vision

 Contextualization serves as a method of inquiry into the history and social processes that built the institution.
 Through academic research and scholarship, the contextualization dimension of CCI’s initiatives will situate campus symbols, traditions, and the institution within UT’s historical environment and ethos.

 The goal of contextualization is not to write a singular institutional narrative.
-The contextualization effort seeks to tell more diverse and inclusive histories of the institution by broadening familiar accounts and telling lesser-known ones.
-This work will expand the UT community’s understanding and critical engagement with the past by demonstrating how familiar historical narratives are constructed.
-Through the Contextualization and Commemoration Initiative’s research, the community will have the knowledge to interpret and engage our collective past in new ways.
+The contextualization effort seeks to tell more encompassing histories of the institution by broadening familiar accounts and telling lesser-known ones.
+This work will expand understandings and engagements with the past by demonstrating how historical narratives are constructed.
+Through the Contextualization and Commemoration Initiative’s research, the UT community will have the knowledge to interpret and engage our collective past in new ways.

 • Sweatt v.
-Painter and UT’s role in the legal history of racial inclusion in US education.
+Painter and UT’s role in the legal history of segregation and integration in US education.

-• The Precursors and Early Graduates: an archive of the first Black students’ oral histories, videos, documents, and photos.
-To be followed by oral history collections related to specific communities on campus and significant events in the university’s history of inclusivity.
+• The Precursors and Early Graduates: an archive of the first Black students’ oral histories, videos, documents, and photos, as well as those of other communities on campus.

-• UT’s demographic history defined in terms of student, faculty, and staff presence and participation in the UT community.
+• UT’s demographic history defined in terms of student, faculty, and staff presence and participation in the university community.

 • Black worker and other staff of color’s historic contributions to the development of the UT campus.